 - Then, they land on your website and sign up for a freebie

-- Finally, they’re on your email list you market to them your products and turn them into a paying customer.
+- Finally, they’re on your email list and you market your products to them and turn them into a paying customer.

 Pinterest doesn’t have to be complicated.
-It’s a very simple social media platform (which isn’t social at all), and allows you to find cold/warm traffic specifically looking for your help.
+It’s a very simple social media platform (which isn’t social at all).
+In addition, it allows you to find cold/warm traffic specifically looking for your help.

 Pinterest Action Tip: